-On September 18, 2023, Serve entered into a consulting agreement (the "Consulting Agreement") with Mr. Goldberg, a nominee for election as a Class I director at the Annual Meeting.
-Pursuant to the Consulting Agreement, Mr. Goldberg was paid a one-time fee of \$50,000 as well as an additional payment of \$125,000 that was contingent upon the Company closing new financing during the term of the Consulting Agreement, for a total cash payment of \$175,000.
+On September 18, 2023, Serve entered into a consulting agreement (the "Consulting Agreement") with Mr. Goldberg, our Class I director.
+Pursuant to the Consulting Agreement, Mr. Goldberg was paid a one-time fee of \$50,000, as well as an additional payment of \$125,000 that was contingent upon the Company closing new financing during the term of the Consulting Agreement, for a total cash payment of \$175,000.
 Additionally, in connection with the Consulting Agreement, the Company granted Mr. Goldberg a restricted stock unit award of 50,000 shares of the Company's common stock, all of which vested on May 18, 2024.
 The Consulting Agreement terminated March 18, 2024.